flyteorg/flytesnacks/cookbook/docs/getting_started/creating_flyte_project.md

 In summary, this guide took you through the recommended way of initializing and structuring a larger Flyte codebase.
-In the next guide, we'll walk through how to package register your tasks and workflows so that they can be executed on a Flyte cluster.
+In the next guide, we'll walk through how to package and register your tasks and workflows so that they can be executed on a Flyte cluster.